jeekkd/restricted-iptables/README.md

 Setting the variables
 ===

-Near the top of the script there is a variables section, this requires a little bit of configuration to adjust it to your specific needs.
-I'll outline some examples below for what to expect and what this series of options requires
+Within configuration.sh there are variables which must be filled out, this requires a little bit of configuration to adjust it to your specific needs.
+I will outline some examples below for what to expect and what this series of options requires.

 - The first set of variables are simple Y or N questions which outline whether a specific thing to be allowed or blocked depending which question